Medicine Hat Mall: Anchors

-The mall also has a vacant Sears store that closed on January 14, 2018 as part of the liquidation of Sears Canadian operations.
+The mall also has a vacant Sears store that closed on January 14, 2018 as part of the liquidation of Sears Canadian operations, as well as a vacant Hudson's Bay store that closed on June 1, 2025.
 The mall also hosted a Zellers location until 2012, after which it was converted into a Target Canada outlet during the brief time that chain was in operation.
+In March 2023, Zellers reopened its pop-up locations at the mall, which have since closed with the Hudson's Bay store.